Dawson City: History

 The City of Dawson and the nearby ghost town of Forty Mile are featured prominently in the novels and short stories of American author Jack London, including The Call of the Wild.
 London lived in the Dawson area from October 1897 to June 1898.
 Other writers who lived in and wrote of Dawson City include Pierre Berton and the poet Robert Service.
-The childhood home of the former is now used as a retreat for professional writers administered by the Writers' Trust of Canada.
+The childhood home of the former is now used as a residency and retreat for professional writers administered by the Writers' Trust of Canada.

+In 2023, the Dawson City townsite became part of the Tr’ondëk-Klondike UNESCO World Heritage Site, because of its archaeological record highlighting the transformation of the site from predominantly Indigenous to predominantly European use, and the adaptations that the Indigenous people made in response to European colonialism.

 Geography

 Dawson City lies on the Tintina Fault.
 This fault has created the Tintina Trench and continues eastward for several hundred kilometres.
 Erosional remnants of lava flows form outcrops immediately north and west of Dawson City.

 Climate

-Dawson City has a subarctic climate (Köppen climate classification: Dsc), with significantly higher continentality than the territory capital of Whitehorse.
+Dawson City has a subarctic climate (Köppen climate classification: Dsc), with significantly higher continentality (greater temperature swings) than the territory capital of Whitehorse.
 Despite this classification, most precipitation actually occurs during summer and July is the wettest month.
 However, April, one of the six warmer months is sufficiently drier than October and November.
 Hence the letter 's' is used instead of 'f' (as in Dfc).

 The average temperature in July is 15.9 C and in January is -25.7 C. The highest temperature ever recorded is 35.0 C on 9 July 1899 and 18 June 1950.
 The lowest temperature ever recorded is -58.3 C on 3 February 1947.
 It experiences a wide range of temperatures surpassing 30 C in most summers and dropping below -40 C in winter.
 In the very cold month of December 1917, the temperature did not rise above -37.2 C and it averaged -46.3 C.

 The community is at an elevation of 320 m and the average rainfall in July is 53.3 mm and the average snowfall in January is 28.4 cm.
-Dawson has an average total annual snowfall of 161.9 cm and averages 70 frost free days per year.
+Dawson has an average total annual snowfall of 161.9 cm and averages 77 frost free days per year.
 The town is built on a layer of frozen earth, which may pose a threat to the town's infrastructure in the future if the permafrost melts.